-- Regulatory changes were made to the cemetery care and maintenance fund framework, effective on Jan 1, 2022 - Regulatory changes were made to licence display and price transparency requirements, effective on July 1, 2022 - Social media campaigns and radio advertising used to increase public awareness of the BAO - MPBSD posted a consultation paper on the Regulatory Registry on June 25, 2021, which included potential proposals in respect of this item (i.e., increasing awareness of the BAO).
-The consultation closed on August 9, 2021 - BAO management have drafted additional preliminary performance measures - Board discussions took place about the potential to change board size and composition - The Board agreed that the appropriate number of directors for the BAO is ten (10) and the Board agreed that it is not necessary to appoint or identify a specific director on the Board whose unique mandate is to advocate for consumers as all Directors see themselves as representing consumers
+- Regular meetings between MPBSD and the BAO are underway to communicate on key areas - BAO has provided feedback on a number of MPBSD consultations (e.g., on potential changes to the cemetery care and maintenance fund/account framework, in respect of increasing transparency for consumers of bereavement services) - Performance measures of other delegated administrative authorities and other provincial bereavement regulators have been reviewed - Draft performance measures have been sent to the MPBSD for input - Draft performance measures have been approved by the BAO's Board - Regulatory changes were made to the cemetery care and maintenance fund framework, effective on Jan 1, 2022 - Regulatory changes were made to licence display and price transparency requirements, effective on July 1, 2022 - Social media campaigns and radio advertising used to increase public awareness of the BAO - MPBSD posted a consultation paper on the Regulatory Registry on June 25, 2021, which included potential proposals in respect of this item (i.e., increasing awareness of the BAO).
+The consultation closed on August 9, 2021 - Board discussions took place about the potential to change board size and composition - As of November 8, 2022, the Board agreed to appoint a consumer representative to the board.